Welcome to Food & Nutrition Services

 We Serve Education Every Day!

 Nutrition influences a child's development, health status, well-being and potential for learning.
 As partners in education, it is our mission to nourish students and the school community by preparing and serving attractive, delicious healthy meals with interest and joy.NEW* If you are traveling the region during the summer - you can find out about free summer meals for kids by using this Summer Food Map.
 Families may also call 1.866.348.6479 or text "Food" or "Comida" to 877-877 to find free summer meals near them.
-These resources are updated with new sites regularly.Contact us: NutritionServices@bisd303.orgHiring Part-Time Substitute Food Service PositionsLooking for a job that lets you be at home when your family needs you there?Come Join Our Team!Call 206-780-1844 for more informationContact Us
+These resources are updated with new sites regularly.Contact us: NutritionServices@bisd303.orgHiring Part-Time Substitute Food Service PositionsLooking for a job with a flexible schedule and compelling mission?Come Join Our Team!Call 206-780-1844 for more informationContact Us

 To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/